Macau Lifestyle

 Take a walk on a memory lane along Coloane Village shipyards

 Back in the day, the shipbuilding industry was a leading one in Macau’s economy.
-The industry has died out and there is not much left of the once functional shipyards.
+The industry has died out, and there is not much left of the once functional shipyards.
 Only their carcasses rise over the village.
 However, the area that surrounds them remains authentic and untouched and some stilt huts on the shore are still there.
 A couple of them serve as eateries and cafes while others hang dried fish outside for sale.
-This is where you can catch what life in Coloane looked like in 19th–20th centuries.
-For now, public outcry has delayed the shipyards’ ruins to be demolished as the citizens argue their historic value.
+This is where you can catch what life in Coloane looked like in the 19th–20th centuries.
+For now, public outcry has delayed the shipyards’ ruins from being demolished as the citizens argue their historical value.
 However, redevelopment can start any day.
 Thus, you never know when it will be the last chance to see them, so hurry up!
 Take a stroll along the coast, watch locals set their rods on Ponte Cais de Coloane and get lost between the shipyards and little village houses.
 Read more about the shipyards here.

 Giant Panda at Macau Giant Panda Pavillion